top of page

 So I stayed.
 Alone.
 And I kept walking.

-I had to find myself.
+I had to find my self.
 That was the real quest.

 I've stayed with the path.
 I stayed with myself.
 And it’s been hard.
 I’ve had to let go of everything I thought I was.
 I’ve had to meet the parts of me I was afraid of.
 The ones that hide.
 The ones that lie.
 The ones that want to be wanted more than they want to be free.